Rick Noriega

-Richard Joel Noriega (born January 8, 1958) is a former American politician and retired major general in the Texas Army National Guard who is currently director of Harris County Universal Services (HCUS).
+Richard Joel Noriega (born January 8, 1958) is a former American politician and retired major general in the Texas Army National Guard who is the Texas Chair of the Employee Support of the Guard and Reserves; a Department of Defense position.
+Recently appointed by the City of Houston to the Harrisburg Tax Increment Reinvestment Zone (TIRZ), committed to the economic development of Houston’s East End.

 From 1998 to 2009, Noriega was a Democratic member of the Texas House of Representatives for District 145, representing eastern portions of Houston.

 In 2008, Noriega was the Democratic nominee for the United States Senate seat held by Republican John Cornyn.
 Cornyn would win reelection with 54.8% to Noriega's 42.8%.

 Early life and education

 Noriega was born and raised in Houston.
 After graduating from Mount Carmel High School he attended Alvin Community College on a Rusk Athletic Scholarship where he played baseball.
 Noriega graduated from the University of Houston in 1984 with an ROTC Scholarship and was commissioned as a second lieutenant.